junjiebalatero/mardz-mdz-token/README.md

-MARKS MDZ TOKEN - an ethereum erc20 token now live at goerli test network

-# This follwoing command will create you
+# This follwoing command will create you:

 a new ethereum erc20 token

-a web app to send token to other addre
+a web app to send token to other address

 - so change the code to suit your needs.